Wader-friendly Farming Initiative

 Farmland wading birds benefit from active farming.
 This initiative aims to promote the incorporation of cost-neutral techniques that benefit farmland wading birds into everyday practice.

 By demonstrating your support you will receive information on the simple steps you can take, and you will be championing the important voluntary contribution the farming community can make in addressing a key nature conservation issue.

-Wading birds are a familiar sight across the Scottish Countryside; however surveys show that the populations of some – in particular lapwings and curlews – are declining at an alarming rate.
+Wading birds are a familiar sight across the Scottish countryside; however, surveys show the populations of some – in particular lapwings and curlews – are declining at an alarming rate.